- Graduate and Professional

 Smithsonian Conservation Biology Institute in Front Royal, Virginia

 Non-Invasive Techniques in Wildlife Endocrinology is offered through the Smithsonian-Mason School of Conservation as a professional training course for 6 Continuing Education Units (CEUs).
-Applications should be submitted using our Online Application Page.
+Applications should be submitted using our Online Application System.
 If this is your first time using our system, you’ll be asking to first register and create a profile.
 You’ll need to attach an updated CV/Resume to create your profile and a Personal Statement of Interest and Qualifications (maximum 350 words) to complete a course application.

 The total cost for this course is $2,925.50 (Course fee of $2,100 + Housing and Dining Package of $825.50).
 Those applying as citizens of “less-developed” nations qualify for a reduced course fee of $1,200, making the total cost including housing (shared double room) and dining package $2,025.50.
 Click HERE to check if your country of citizenship qualifies you for the reduced course fee.
 Your total course payment includes:

 - Registration fees

 - Instruction, course manual, textbooks and other course materials

 - All lab supplies used in demonstration and guided independent lab work

 - Airport pick-up and drop-off.
 Participants should plan to arrive to Dulles International Airport (IAD).
 Shuttle pick-up date at Dulles Airport will be Sunday, July 22, and the time will be 4:30pm (16:30h).
 Individuals whose flight options are limited should plan to arrive the night before (July 21) and book into overnight accommodation in the Dulles-Washington, DC vicinity, so they can meet this Sunday afternoon shuttle.
 Otherwise a taxi can be arranged for approximately $100.
 Our drop-off shuttle departs from SMSC (to IAD) on Saturday August 4 at 8am.